di-unternehmer/DIU.Neos.MicrosoftLogin/README.md

 This package allows login to Neos backend by a Microsoft account with access to an Azure application.
 Classical Neos backend login extended with Microsoft login, so you can decide how you want to login at your /neos/ backend.

+## Installation
+composer require diu/neos-microsoft-login

+## Authors
+Christian Schwahn
+Alexander Kappler

+The development and the public-releases of this package is sponsored by our employer https://www.di-unternehmer.com

 ![Slider screenshot](Resources/Public/Images/screenshot.jpg)